Robin Kaplan, M.Ed., IBCLC

 When my daughter was two years old, I finally went back to school to complete my coursework and successfully pass my test in order to obtain my credential as an International Board Certified Lactation Consultant (IBCLC).
 To give a bit more background, I have spent my career taking care of people.
 As an RN with a BS in Nursing, I have over 12 years experience as an ER, ICU, and recovery room RN.
 Caring for others is what I was born to do.
 It is my calling.
 Having children of my own helped me find a passion for lactation support, education, and advocacy.
 I would not be the mother I am today without the help of a lactation consultant.
 I have since vowed to one day be like her, offering my services to mothers in need of help.
 I intend to pay it forward by helping you, by throwing you that lifeline that once saved me.

-Michelle Clookie is a Lactation Consultant intern, waiting to take her board exam in October, 2018.
+Michelle Clookie is a Lactation Consultant, who has completed all of her hours/training and is waiting to take her board exam in October, 2018.
 Michelle has 10 years of non-profit leadership experience, working at the American Cancer Society for 8 years as a Director in their National training and development department, and most currently oversees the Postpartum Health Alliance programs.
 Michelle has a deep passion for developing and facilitating dynamic trainings that leave people empowered, equipped and supported.After overcoming unique breastfeeding challenges with both her daughter, Charlotte, and her son, Beckett, Michelle decided to take her love for training and development and pursue lactation education.

 Michelle earned a Bachelors of Science from California Baptist University.
 She also has several training certifications that include Myers Briggs and Strengths Finders.
 In her free time Michelle likes to cook, ferment everything and spend time outside with her super fun husband, Jeremy, and their two kids.